KilLo445/NFSPatcher/README.md

       it is just a simple [firewall rule](https://www.youtube.com/watch?v=Q70Rgyxhm8Q).

 ### Not planned
 - The Need for Speed - Would be hard to make automatic, Watch [this video](https://www.youtube.com/watch?v=A-Ifhb0KYIM)
-- Need for Speed: High Stakes - Would be hard to make automatic, Watch [this video](https://www.youtube.com/watch?v=3v31l71obc0)
 - Need for Speed: Porsche Unleashed - Would be hard to make automatic, Watch [this video](https://www.youtube.com/watch?v=3v31l71obc0)
 - Need for Speed: Undercover - Runs fine, [GenericFix](https://thirteenag.github.io/wfp#nfsuc)
 - Need for Speed: Shift - Runs fine